madcyph3r/AdvancedMaterialDrawer/README.md

 ```

 ### Usage
-There are 30 examples with explanations how to use the library, here is a small example with one Head-Item.
+There are a lot of examples with explanations, how to use the library, here is a small example with one Head-Item.
 It looks like [screenshot three](https://raw.githubusercontent.com/madcyph3r/AdvancedMaterialDrawer/master/Screenshot_4.png), only in black color.

 ```java
 public class OneHeadItem extends MaterialNavigationDrawer {